Skip to main content

 {"severity_text": "DEBUG", "body": "Exiting getUserById", "service.name": "user-service"}

-This isn’t a per-log-event analysis.
-Tero looks at service-level patterns: a sudden spike in DEBUG logs that persists beyond a configurable threshold.
-Tero defaults to 24 hours before flagging.
-You can configure thresholds to escalate: notify at 24 hours, block at 48.
-DEBUG logs during an active incident are normal.
-DEBUG logs that persist for days are a forgotten configuration.
+Tero detects this category from service-level log patterns: a sudden increase in DEBUG logs that persists beyond a configured threshold.
+DEBUG logs during an active incident are expected.
+DEBUG logs that continue for days mean someone forgot to revert the configuration.